 "I was racing in February on the California circuit for the first time, which was a really good experience for me; I learned a lot.
 I did struggle a little bit with the pollution out in Woodland because I grew up in the mountains, so I'm used to fresh air.
 From there, I went to Georgia, where I had a hard time - mostly, I think, because I was really sick after Woodland and I'd taken a few days off the bike.
 But Jonathan [Vaughters, the team director - ed.] really wanted me to go to a big race to get the experience and the miles in my legs."

-The coached proved right, as MacGregor later admits.
+The coach proved right, as MacGregor admitted later.
 "After that, I trained very hard, made some steady progress.
 I didn't always have results but I had some very good rides.
 When I went to the Nationals, Jonathan as well as myself had a lot of confidence in that I had amazing form, and if I played my cards right, we could make things go my way and make a really good result."

 Asked whether he really did believe in being able to get the title at the time, MacGregor replied: "You know, Nationals wasn't really a focus of mine from the beginning of the year.
 It was a goal, but I wasn't trying to peak there.
 The timing just worked out.
 With my form coming around and the support of my entire team, TIAA-CREF, Jonathan really believed we could make something happen there for me.
 I have to thank the whole team, they did an amazing job.
 It was really great to see a bunch of 20, 21, 22 year olds racing unselfishly in a race like the Nationals - that can do so much for someone's career.
 Not that it changes everything, but it's really nice feeling and a good step."